 - (4) Includes 34,759 shares of Series A common stock and 124,145 shares of Series B common stock held by two trusts which are managed by an independent trustee, of which the beneficiaries are Mr. Malone's adult children and in which Mr. Malone has no pecuniary interest.
-Mr. Malone retains the right to substitute assets held by the trusts and has disclaimed beneficial ownership of the shares held by the trusts. - (5) Includes 1,848,325 shares of Series A common stock pledged to Fidelity Brokerage Services, LLC (Fidelity) in connection with a margin loan facility extended by Fidelity to Mr. Malone. - (6) Includes 622 shares of Series A common stock pledged to Bank of America in connection with a loan facility extended to Mr. Malone. - (7) Includes 250,000 shares of Series A common stock held by the Malone Family Land Preservation Foundation and 110,000 shares of Series A common stock held by the Malone Family Foundation, as to which shares Mr. Malone has disclaimed beneficial ownership.

-(8) Includes shares of Series A common stock held in the Liberty 401(k) Savings Plan as follows:
+Mr. Malone retains the right to substitute assets held by the trusts and has disclaimed beneficial ownership of the shares held by the trusts. - (5) Includes 1,652,812 shares of Series A common stock pledged to Fidelity Brokerage Services, LLC (Fidelity) in connection with a margin loan facility extended by Fidelity to Mr. Malone. - (6) Includes 622 shares of Series A common stock pledged to Bank of America in connection with a loan facility extended to Mr. Malone. - (7) Includes 250,000 shares of Series A common stock held by the Malone Family Land Preservation Foundation and 306,500 shares of Series A common stock held by the Malone Family Foundation, as to which shares Mr. Malone has disclaimed beneficial ownership. - (8) Includes shares of Series A common stock held in the Liberty 401(k) Savings Plan as follows:

 Gregory B. Maffei 11,742

-Charles Y. Tanabe 1,511

 Albert E. Rosenthaler 2,131

 Christopher W. Shean 4,154

-Total 19,538
+Total 18,027

-- (9) Includes 50,000 shares of Series A common stock held by the Maffei Foundation, as to which shares Mr. Maffei has disclaimed beneficial ownership. - (10) Includes 6,986 Series A common stock shares and 217,741 Series B common stock shares owned by Hilltop Investments, LLC, which is jointly owned by Mr. Bennett and his wife, Deborah Bennett.
+(9) Includes 50,000 shares of Series A common stock held by the Maffei Foundation, as to which shares Mr. Maffei has disclaimed beneficial ownership.

+- (10) Includes 6,986 Series A common stock shares and 217,741 Series B common stock shares owned by Hilltop Investments, LLC, which is jointly owned by Mr. Bennett and his wife, Deborah Bennett. - (11) Mr. Baer will become Senior Vice President and the General Counsel of Liberty Media on January 1, 2013 and, to our knowledge, holds no shares of securities reportable in this table.